 Another character had a bridge dropped upon them in the 1980s.
-Kamelion was supposed to be a companion for the 5th Doctor who could change his shape into other humanoids.
+Kamelion was supposed to be a companion for the Fifth Doctor who could change his shape into other humanoids.
 For some reason, the robotic form of Kamelion was portrayed by... a real robot.
 Problems arose when the only person on the planet who knew how to operate the blasted thing died without telling anyone else how to work it.
 This bridge was more out of necessity than anything else, but the fact that he barely shows up for two episodes and was cut out of another makes him a victim of a forgotten bridge at that.

 And then there was the galaxy-scale bridge dropped on the Time Lords (including Romana, presumably) before the new series.
 It doesn't stop them from returning in The End of Time.
 Then a bridge is dropped again.
 Sort of.
 Or it's the same bridge that they're sent to.
-Wibbly wobby... timey wimey..
+Wibbly wobbly... timey wimey..

-Some people regard the Fourth Doctor's death as this, as it was an uncommon variant of the Heroic Sacrifice where he died in a sudden, careless accident while failing to accomplish something, rather than the more normal kind where a character dies while achieving it.
+Some people regard the Fourth Doctor's death like this, as it was an uncommon variant of the Heroic Sacrifice where he died in a sudden, careless accident while failing to accomplish something, rather than the more normal kind where a character dies while achieving it.
 However, the story itself is well-written and telegraphs his upcoming death clearly, so it doesn't feel too sudden.

-Dollhouse: Has this happen to Bennett.
+Dollhouse has this happen to Bennett.
 Then later to Paul Ballard.
-Big ouchies on both of those, as neither of them had any warning or buildup.
+Big ouchies on both of those as neither of them had any warning or buildup.

-ER: Romano.
+ER had Romano.
 After getting his lower arm sliced off by the tail rotor of a helicopter in the previous season, the character dies when another helicopter goes out-of-control, explodes in midair, and lands on him.
 Ladies and gents, this is overkill at work.
 Although, it could be a writer's interpretation of karma or an ironic twist.
 Also somewhat lampshaded by Pratt suggesting that he must've done something awful to a helicopter in a previous life.

-Friends: Offers an in-story example: Joey falsely brags in an interview about how he writes his own lines for his character, Dr. Drake Remoray, in the show Days of Our Lives.
+Friends offers an in-story example: Joey falsely brags in an interview about how he writes his own lines for his character, Dr. Drake Remoray, in the show Days of Our Lives.
 This irritates the writers, who have his character walk into an open elevator shaft, giving him brain damage that only his character could have repaired.
 This is eventually undone when Joey lets go of his ego and begs the producer for another chance.
 He doesn't get the part of Drake's twin brother Striker, but Striker turns out to be a doctor capable of fixing Drake's brain damage.

 Bioterrorist mastermind David Robert Jones is killed off in an absurdly anti-climatic Portal Cut in the last episode of the first series ("There's More Than One of Everything").
 It's even worse that he was physically displaying his immunity to bullets in his showdown with Olivia at the portal only a few seconds ago.
 Though that one's later reversed by a handy timeline change.